gcallah/BookReviews/hume.md

 question how sincere Hume was in his defense of property rights.
 The peasants had generations-old rights to the commons that were being stolen from them, but apparently Hume thought this was fine, so long as it made them work harder!
-One wonders what he would of thought of a proposal to take all of *his* property from him, since then he would *really* start producing.
+One wonders what he would have thought of a proposal to take all of *his* property from him, since then he would *really* start producing.

 ### References